The Woollybear Festival – Celebrates 47 years of entertainment in 2019

 It features many radio and television personalities including Dick Goddard and the Fox8 News Team.

-Parade participants include: Woollybear kids and pets riding hay wagon over 15 marching bands with nearly 2,000 musicians radio and TV personalities vintage automobiles, floats animals, festival queens clowns and much more!
+Parade participants include: Woollybear kids and pets, many marching bands with nearly 2,000 musicians radio and TV personalities vintage automobiles, floats animals, festival queens clowns and much more!